Affordable Care Act

 The Patient Protection and Affordable Care Act (PPACS), commonly called the Affordable Care Act (ACA) is federal legislation signed into law by President Obama in March 2010.
 The ACA was enacted with the goals of increasing the quality and affordability of health insurance.

 The Individual Mandate became effective January 1, 2014 and requires most Americans to have medical insurance.
-Those who do not have insurance may have to pay a tax penalty when filing their 2014 tax return.

 The law also requires an employer with 50 or more full-time employees to offer medical insurance to full-time employees and their children up to age 26 and is referred to as the Employer Shared Responsibility.
 This portion of the law became effective January 1, 2015 and consists of employer penalties and reporting requirements.